 The project involves improvements to Volliedale Drive, Gary Hallman Circle and Crout Pond Way/Nathan Miller Road.
-The environmental reviews have been finalized for Volliedale Drive and Gary Hallman Circle.
-The County also advertised for engineering services, including identifying 4 SMWBE firms and no Section 3 qualified firms for specific proposal notification, and received 13 responses .
-The RROF for both Volliedale Drive and Gary Hallman Circle have been submitted to HUD.
-The County reviewed and scored the proposals and awarded Volliedale Drive and Gary Hallman Circle to two different engineering firms.
-Engineering design for both roads is underway.
+The environmental reviews have been finalized for all 3 roads.
+The County also advertised for engineering services, including identifying 4 SMWBE firms and no Section 3 qualified firms for specific proposal notification, and received 13 responses.
+The County selected 5 engineering firms for the County's 5 roads which make up the 3 road improvements projects.
+The RROF for all infrastructure projects have been submitted to HUD.
+The County reviewed and scored the proposals and awarded 3 different engineering firms, one for each road.
+Engineering design for Volliedale Drive is underway.

 The residents along Crout Pond Way/Nathan Miller Road have indicated that they don't want the road to be improved for fear of increased traffic.
 The County is now searching another eligible site for road improvements.